 5).
 Tojiro (Fujitora)

-- The types of steel used (the spectrum), on one end is stainless steel (where chromium is added for corrosion resistance/prevent rusting).
+- The types of steels used (the spectrum) by Japanese knife makers: on one end is stainless steel (where chromium is added for corrosion resistance/prevent rusting).
 The other end are high carbon knives which are prone to rusting, but are very hard (sharper and longer lasting edge retention).